zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 A man or Brahman who has any doctrine appointed to a place or A Doctor or a Zeater or a Domestic or a Prophet or a God or In a manor just.
 A man is (hereinafter 1, 7 (ii)) to be used.
-“Anugijthi” is a fire in the objects due to the clashamans, its galloping Repeatedly.
+"Anugijthi" is a fire in the objects due to the clashamans, its galloping Repeatedly.

 [Msdiv 5] (#msdiv5) {#msdiv5 .ref .msdiv}

-[APZ 5.4] (#apz5 .4) {#apz5 .4 .ref .apz} "Weak Clazzio He Madith.”
+[APZ 5.4] (#apz5 .4) {#apz5 .4 .ref .apz} "Weak Clazzio He Madith."
 Going
-“Weak” is a weak clesiosis.
+"Weak" is a weak clesiosis.
 Slightly energized with a little power;
 Silent, degraded, fallen, lamented, little.
 To someone The power of the audiovisual power, the power of samadhi, the power of the pledge, the power of the tingling, The person who is not subject to the power of the hustle, is perpendicular, and is subject to